 Around the khana core structure, extra buildings such as washroom, stable, sheds, verandah and summer rooms (with windows) can be added (see similar layout in Nazif Shahrani, “The Kirghiz and Wakhi of Afghanistan”, page 66).
 As a result they make another layer for protecting the central part from direct external cold and wind.

 The khana traditional design is a classical Pamiri one, although it can also be found in Karakoram and Hindu Kush.
 Like in Tajik and Afghan Pamir it is a warm (in winter) or moderate temperature (in summer) shelter with no lateral windows.
 The external door doesn’t open directly into the main room.
 People have to go across a mazelike corridor, sometimes, closed by an additional door.
 On the roof is a skylight which can be shut thanks to glasses in framed panels.
 This is particularly energy efficient while the layer of the heat going to the top stops the cold air entrance in winter.
 In summer, when open, it is efficiently cooling the internal space.

-Like a submarine inside its different protecting hulls and ballasts, the airtight core structure is ready to dive into the wild winter.
+Like a submarine inside its different protecting hulls, batteries and ballasts, the airtight core structure is ready to dive into the wild winter.
 This main part of the khana (khun) reveals a complex organization.

 Inside, a sophisticated puzzle resulting from an immemorial tradition